The 20 Best Primary Orthostatic Tremor Doctors Near Me in District of Columbia, US

 Accepting New Patients

-Brigit Venza is a Neurologist in Washington, Washington, D.c..
+Brigit Venza is a Neurologist practicing medicine in Washington, Washington, D.c..
 Dr. Venza is rated as an Experienced provider by MediFind in the treatment of Primary Orthostatic Tremor.
-Her top areas of expertise are Beriberi, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, and Epilepsy.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Beriberi, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, and Epilepsy.
 Dr. Venza is currently accepting new patients.

 Experienced in Primary Orthostatic Tremor